 Laboratory tests including a complete blood count might reveal leukocytosis.
 Blood cultures are indicated if there is suspicion of bacterial peritonitis.
 Liver and renal function tests are helpful in assessing the severity of the systemic inflammatory response syndrome in the patient due to sepsis or peritonitis.

 Radiography of the chest is the first-line investigation in patients with suspected perforated viscus.
-Free gas can be demonstrated in up to two thirds of the cases of gastric perforation.
-Patients presenting with upper abdominal pain but no pneumoperitoneum on an erect chest x-ray might still have a perforated stomach.
+Free gas can be demonstrated in up to two-thirds of the cases of gastric perforation.
+Patients presenting with upper abdominal pain but no pneumoperitoneum on an erect chest X-ray might still have a perforated stomach.
 Further imaging studies are required to adequately rule out the diagnosis of gastric perforation in such patients.

 Ultrasonography can also be used to localize gas collection related to bowel perforation.
 Ultrasonographic evaluation of the abdomen can also help in the visualization of other intraabdominal and pelvic organs.

 Computed tomography scans of the abdomen are helpful in localizing the side of perforation.
 They might show early inflammatory pericolonic soft tissue changes due to focal abscess formation after perforation in patients with diverticulitis.
 CT scan can precisely locate site of a gastrointestinal perforation in a most cases and rule out mimickers like pneumothorax, pneumomediastinum, and venous air.

 Laparoscopy can be diagnostic and therapeutic in cases of intestinal perforation.
 In fact, in any patient with acute abdominal pain without an apparent cause, it might be reasonable to perform an exploratory laparoscopy especially if the patient’s condition is severe.